KlaraGajaszek/CodersCard/content/about-me/index-1.md

   <!--StartFragment-->

-  **Dayli I work as a frontend developer in CDQ in Wroclaw.
+  **On Daily I work as a frontend developer in CDQ in Wroclaw.
 I graduated Wroclaw University of Technology and now I continue my education in Opole University of Technology.
 I am going to write a thesis about modern web applications.
 After work and during the break between studies I am mentor in Coders Camp and develop my programming skills in Coders Crew organization.**

   <!--EndFragment-->